PabloCapilla/PabloCapilla.github.io/_pages/MIGRALIGHT.md

 ## Overview
 <div class="overview-container">
   <div class="overview-text">
   MIGRALIGHT aims to understand how human-induced environmental changes affect long-distance animal migration and the evolutionary consequences of these migratory changes.
 For these, we are monitoring the migration of multiple populations of scops owl (<em>Otus scops</em>) living in contrasting environments across a very wide geographical range.
-The project has been launched with support from the Swiss Ornithological Institute (<a href="https://www.vogelwarte.ch/en/">Vogelwarte</a>) and a Global Marie Skłodowska-Curie Action hosted at <a href="http://www.ebd.csic.es/en/inicio">Doñana Biological Station-CSIC</a> in Spain.
+The project has been launched with support from the Swiss Ornithological Institute (<a href="https://www.vogelwarte.ch/en/">Vogelwarte</a>) and a Global Marie Skłodowska-Curie Action.
   </div>
   <div class="overview-logo">
     <img src="/assets/images/V1_Negro_HighRes.png" alt="Project Logo">